dhakal79/Portfolio-project-MS5/README.md

 Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Order confirmation|Checked if after the payment order confirmation with order number and other details send to email or not|PASS
+Profile Page|Checked if after the order is comlelted , the order history displayed in the profile or not|PASS Stripe Dashboard|Checked if after the payment the successful event logged in dashboard and received successful message from webhook or not|PASS
-Profile Page|Checked if after the order is comlelted , the order history displayed in the profile or not|PASS
+404 error page|Checked if after typing wrong url it will give 404 message and link to redirect to home page or not |PASS Profile Page|Checked if after the order is comlelted , the order history displayed in the profile or not|PASS

 <a name="bugs"></a>